+The committee recommended the settlement payment made to Mark Lewis, following his resignation in October 2017, in accordance with his service contract.
 The remuneration committee welcomes any feedback on the disclosures made in this report.
 As the remuneration policy is unchanged, we have not consulted specifically with shareholders during the year, but will do so in the future where appropriate.